mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-js/_index.md

 This quick start guide explains the basics of writing a Mattermost app.
 In this guide you will build an app using TypeScript that:

 - Contains a `manifest.json`, declares itself an HTTP application that acts as a bot, and attaches to locations in the user interface.
-- Contains a `send` function that sends a interpolated message back to the user.
+- Contains a `form` with a `submit` function that can launch a modal (if applicable) and send a interpolated message back to the user.
-- Contains a `send-modal` function that forces displaying the `send` form as a modal.
-- Attaches the form `send-modal` in its `bindings` to a button in the channel header, and the form `send` to a `/node-example` command.
+- Attaches an icon button to the channel header and creates a `/node-example` slash command to provide functionality.

-You can view a working development environment for this example [here](https://github.com/mattermost/mattermost-plugin-apps/tree/master/dev/).
+You can utilize a working development environment for this example [here](https://github.com/mattermost/mattermost-plugin-apps/tree/master/dev/).

 ## Prerequisites